freewil/litecoin-testnet-box/README.md

-# bitcoin-testnet-box
+# litecoin-testnet-box

 This is a private, difficulty 1 testnet in a box.

-The master branch is meant for bitcoind v0.8.0.
+The master branch is meant for litecoind v0.8.0.
-Check the tags for other bitcoind versions.
+Check the tags for other litecoind versions.

-You must have bitcoind installed on your system and in the path.
+You must have litecoind installed on your system and in the path.

 ## Starting the testnet-box